Rance Masheck — Founder

 Roots in Trading Education

-Before building platforms, Rance was in the trading education business.
-Starting in the mid-1990s, he founded and grew a stock education company operating under the Star Trader and Spread Trader Edge brands — teaching active traders how to navigate the markets.
+Starting in the mid-1990s, he founded and grew a stock education company operating under the Star Trader and Spread Trader Edge brands, teaching active traders how to navigate the markets.
+He quickly became known for making complex ideas accessible and actionable, while consistently reinforcing that long-term success is driven by discipline — not speculation.

 In 2003, the parent company behind Teach Me To Trade — one of the largest stock and real estate education companies at the time — acquired his business.
 Rance stayed on to run the stock education division, working with thousands of students across multiple brands.
+During this time, his division experienced significant growth, rapidly outperforming the parent company’s core business.

 OPUS — Where It Started